 Can I attend a protest during the coronavirus lockdown? / Coronavirus / Protest

-Can I attend a protest during the coronavirus lockdown?
+Can I attend a protest during the November lockdown?

 Unless otherwise stated, this page sets out the law and guidance which applies in England only.